matekno/marley-winston/README.md

 //
 // You can add a separate exception logger by passing it to `.exceptions.handle`
 //
-winston.exceptions.handle(
+marley.exceptions.handle(
-  new winston.transports.File({ filename: 'path/to/exceptions.log' })
+  new marley.transports.File({ filename: 'path/to/exceptions.log' })
 );

 //
 // Alternatively you can set `handleExceptions` to true when adding transports
-// to winston.
+// to marley.
 //
-winston.add(new winston.transports.File({
+marley.add(new marley.transports.File({
   filename: 'path/to/combined.log',
   handleExceptions: true
 }));